Do I Have Oxidative Stress?

 Our bodies are constantly being attacked by oxidative stress.
 Because of this, the oxygen in our cells split, leaving unpaired electrons.
 These unpaired atoms are called free radicals.
 Because electrons like to be in a pair, the free radicals act like scavengers, causing damage to our cells, proteins, and DNA in their relentless search for a partner.
 Free radicals are perpetuated by cigarette smoke, pesticides, pollution, alcohol consumption, certain medications, and diets that are high in fat, sugar, and processed foods.

-- Take antioxidants: Antioxidants (like fruits, vegetables, hydrogen water, and vitamin A, C, and E) remove free radicals by donating an electron.
+Antioxidants (like fruits, vegetables, hydrogen water, and vitamins A, C, and E) remove free radicals by donating an electron.

 - Hydrogen has antioxidant properties and can prevent inflammation.